alex-bl/CompilerConstruction/doc/overview.md

 Strange errors may occur when handled incorrectly.
 Consider passing additional flags (eg `-Wc++-compat`) to the C compiler for more warnings.

-Meson provides a way to wrap tests with arbitrary programs (eg Valgrind) or GDB.
+Meson provides a `--wrapper` flag to run tests through arbitrary programs, for instance:

+    $ meson test --wrapper 'valgrind --error-exitcode=1 --leak-check=full'

+Full output can be obtained by also passing `--verbose`.

+If you encounter segfaults happening at random, catch them by repeating unit tests multiple times with GDB attached:

+    $ meson test --repeat 1000000 --gdb

 ## Integration Testing